some-otter-thing/keepTheBoxGreen-api/README.md

 COSMOS_DB_ACCOUNT_KEY =
 ```

-5. For now this implementation of API is searving mock data from Azure Cosmos DB
+#### For now this implementation of API is serving mock data from Azure Cosmos DB

 ```
 {